maorsaadon/OS_Ex2/README.md

 # OS_Ex2
-## system environment:
-Ubuntu 20.04 LTS

-## how to run the program:
+## Download & run the program

-1. get all files into one directory
-2. execute "make"
+  In order to run this project follow this steps:
+  1. Download zip from our reposetory : push on code -> Download zip.
+  2. Extract all on yor computer.
+  3. Open a new java project.
+  4. Open the file in the workspace - Ubuntu 20.04 LTS.
+  5. execute "make all"
-3. run any of the following tools
+  6. run any of the following tools

 ## cmp tool usage:
 ### in stshell: